 The SHAP values explain the margin output of the model, which is the change in the rank of the IMD.
 As there are more than 30 thousand LSOAs, it’s not possible to visualize every small area’s Shapley value in seven domains.
 Thus, we will look into it three ways: Firstly, we will choose two areas to see their force plot, so that we can know the possible difference between LSOAs in the structure of the Shapley value for seven domains; Secondly, we would use a scatter plot to show the effect a single feature has on the predictions made by the model; Finally, SHAP summary plot will help the interpretation of the prediction of all samples and make the comparison between seven domains.

-Force plot
+Illustrating SHAP values using two LSOA samples

-the the In figure 1, the sample used is called “Barking and Dagenham 014A” whose LSOA code is E01000103, we can see that the primary factor for overall multiple deprivations is employment.
+In the force plot, the color blue indicates a negative contribution and red means a positive contribution.
+Besides, the number beneath the color bar is the original value of the domain score.
+For the domain that is closer to the position of f(x), its length is longer and at the same time, its contribution to IMD is also larger.
+In figure 1, the sample used is called “Barking and Dagenham 014A” whose LSOA code is E01000103, we can see that the primary factor for overall multiple deprivations is employment.
 The next most powerful indicator is income_score.
 Moreover, house_score and crime_score contribute least, and except these two domains that have a positive effect on the output, other domains contribute negatively to the overall IMD rank in this area.
 Thus, the sum of their Shapley value is just about 5879, which is much less than the base value of 18150.
 Let’s turn to figure 2, It shows the contribution of 7 domains in an LSOA (with code E01006095) of Trafford.
 Most of the domains’ color is red, which means nearly all of them can push the prediction higher (to the right) and the summation of their Shapley value is around 26138.
 However, the structure of this observation’s SHAP value is not like the first one whose structure is similar to the official weight distributed to seven domains.
-For example, the most influential indicator is house_score, but it is one of the has thes least weight (9.3%).
+For example, the most influential indicator is house_score, but it is one of the domains with the least weight: 9.3% (see table 1).
 These two figures indicate the existence of geographical variation for the influence and contribution of seven domain scores to the IMD rank.